michaelbach/FrACT10/README.md

 [FrACT](https://michaelbach.de/fract/) is a semiautomated vision test battery.
 FrACT₁₀ is a version that runs in browsers on all plattforms or as webApp.
 For full details see <https://michaelbach.de/fract/>.

 ## Programming overview
 The program is mostly written in Objective-J, a language implemented by <https://www.cappuccino.dev>, and compiled by Cappuccino into JavaScript.
 [While the Cappuccino site looks a bit lazy, there is a small, select and active community working on it, communicating via Gitter.]
-Objective-J is modeled on Objective-C and implements much of Apple's GUI tools.
+Objective-J is modeled on Objective-C and implements much of Apple's GUI.
 Some parts of FrACT₁₀ are also pure JavaScript.
 Apple's Xcode is used as the development environment.
 The program is started by opening the project-relative top-level `index.html` in a browser.

 For more see [CONTRIBUTING.md](CONTRIBUTING.md).